amatgil/steal-gift/README.md

 AoCGet 2023 2 "input.txt"
 ```

-Which will download day 2, from the year 2023, to
+Which will download day 2, from the year 2023, to the file input.txt.

 If you've already got a file with that name, it will be read directly.
 If not, it will be fetched
 and saved under that name, so subsequent calls with read from it.